Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 ![](img/timeDom2.png)

 ## Code citation
-If you wish to use and cite this code, please use the following:
+If you wish to use this code, please cite it using the following:
 * Panagiotis Antivasis, eaQHM analysis and synthesis system, (2021), GitHub repository, https://github.com/Antibas/eaQHM-analysis-and-synthesis-in-Python

-This code is mostly based on the following publication:
+If you wish to cite the main paper on which this code has been developed, please use the following:
 * G. P. Kafentzis, O. Rosec and Y. Stylianou, "Robust full-band adaptive Sinusoidal analysis and synthesis of speech," 2014 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2014, pp. 6260-6264, doi: 10.1109/ICASSP.2014.6854808.

 ## Reference